Campus software licensing

 - Detailed information about the Microsoft Campus Agreement (MCSA).

-The Apple Education Licensing Program also includes three pieces of office software that are compatible with their Microsoft counterparts: Pages (word processing software much like Word), Numbers (spreadsheet software much like Excel), and Keynote (presentation software much like PowerPoint).
+- iWork upgrades are also provided free by Apple to Macs running OSX Mavericks.
+It includes three pieces of office software that are compatible with their Microsoft counterparts: Pages (word processing software much like Word), Numbers (spreadsheet software much like Excel), and Keynote (presentation software much like PowerPoint).

 Symantec Endpoint Protection